 Section 2.
 Qualifications

-As a member and a leader of U.A.P.P.E.A.L, anyone nominated, elected, appointed, or serving on the Board of Directors must support responsible private ownership of exotic animals.
+As a leader of U.A.P.P.E.A.L, anyone nominated, appointed, or serving on the Board of Directors must support responsible private ownership of exotic animals.

 Section 3.
 Powers

-Subject to the provisions of the laws of this state and any limitations in the Articles of Incorporation and these Bylaws relating to action required or permitted to be taken or approved by the members, if any, of this corporation, the activities and affairs of this corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors and the officers of the organization.
+Subject to the provisions of the laws of this state and any limitations in the Articles of Incorporation and these Bylaws, the activities and affairs of this corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors and the officers of the organization.